 Central to Symbolism was the rejection of materialism and an escape into the world of dreams and imagination.
 Lithography and etching were the perfect techniques for the dissemination of the Symbolist’s vision as both processes retained the traces and immediate touch of the artist, and also allowed him to reach a wider audience.
 The 1870s saw the perfection of colour lithography in the printing industry, and James Abbott McNeill Whistler was at the forefront of what became an etching revival in Europe in the late nineteenth century.

 In Whistler’s Venetian etchings he looked at the effects created by elemental forces: water, vapour (mist), fire.
-He chose to concentrate on the backstreets and smaller canals, not the well-known ‘tourist’ views, and recreated the atmospheric effect of his Thames’ Nocturnes’.
+He chose to concentrate on the backstreets and smaller canals, not the well-known ‘tourist’ views of the city, recreating the atmospheric effect of his 'Nocturnes’ of London and the Thames.
 Whistler used the technique of etching to suggest rather than describe reality.
-Although he was essentially a pre-cursor of the Symbolist movement and indeed abstraction, atmosphere and the effects of light and natural phenomena were key to his aesthetic.
+Although he was essentially a pre-cursor of the Symbolist movement; abstraction, atmosphere and the effects of light and natural phenomena were key to his aesthetic.